Nevada Association of School Boards

 Dr. Young was an employee of the Clark County School District for 32 1/2 years.
 She has been an educator in three states: Ohio, Colorado, and Nevada, and has served as a high school teacher, school psychologist, coordinator for special education programs, elementary special education teacher, high school dean, and assistant principal, sixth grade center principal, and director of District-wide Multicultural/Diversity and Equity Educational Programs.

 Dr. Young has also been an adjunct professor at Nova University and has taught part-time in the undergraduate and graduate programs in the Curriculum and Instruction Department at the University of Nevada, Las Vegas.
-Dr. Young is a passionate voice and fervent advocate for equity and diversity education, special education, STEM, and at-promise programs for under-served and under-represented students, parents, and communities.
+She is a passionate voice and fervent advocate for equity and diversity education, special education, STEM, and at-promise programs for under-served and under-represented students, parents, and communities.

 Immediate Past President